sbryans/ssh_key_add-remove/README.md

 ## How to install:

-1. Add your public SSH key to the start.sh BASH file.
+1. Add your public SSH key to the start.sh BASH file
-2. Launch the **start.sh** BASH file via the GUI or run it via the terminal...
+2. Launch the **start.sh** BASH file via the GUI or run it via the terminal
 ```
 sh start.sh
 ```

 ## How to remove:

-1. Add your public SSH key to the stop.sh BASH file.
+1. Add your public SSH key to the stop.sh BASH file
-2. Launch the **stop.sh** BASH file via the GUI or run it via the terminal...
+2. Launch the **stop.sh** BASH file via the GUI or run it via the terminal
 ```
 sh stop.sh
 ```

-> Use freely, responsibly & at your own risk.
+> Use freely, responsibly & at your own discretion.